-The costs for school dinners are: £1.85 per day / £9.25 per week.
+The costs for school dinners are: £2.50 per day / £12.50 per week.

-From Autumn term 2015, parents and carers will be able to make online payments to the school online using a service provided by Tucasi.
-Parents and carers will be issued with a unique code that can be used to set up a payment account.
+From January 2020, the school went cashless.
+This means parents and carers will need to make online payments to the school using a service provided by Tucasi.
+This includes Trips, dinners and extra-curricular activities.
+Parents and carers will be issued with a unique code that can be used to set up a secure payment to your account.